wjmaddox/swa_gaussian/README.md

 python setup.py develop
 ```

 See requirements.txt file for requirements that came from our setup.
+We use Pytorch 1.0.0 in our experiments.

 Unless otherwise described, all experiments were run on a single GPU.